solid/solid/README.md

 > Re-decentralizing the web

-Solid (derived from "**so**cial **li**nked **d**ata") is a proposed set of conventions and tools for building *decentralized social applications* based on [Linked Data](http://www.w3.org/DesignIssues/LinkedData.html) principles.
+Solid (derived from "**so**cial **li**nked **d**ata") is a proposed set of conventions and tools for building *decentralized Web applications* based on [Linked Data](http://www.w3.org/DesignIssues/LinkedData.html) principles.
 Solid is modular and extensible.
 It relies as much as possible on existing [W3C](http://www.w3.org/) standards and protocols.